krusynth/digitalpolicy/content/_laws/fitara.md

 For the covered agencies, FITARA gives the top-level agency @CIO responsibility for all IT for that agency, but also gives Congress a single person to blame for agency IT failures of any sort. @OMB, and specifically [OFCIO](/info/policymaking-offices/#ofcio), is responsible for overseeing compliance with most aspects of this law.
 There are several major aspects that it touches on:

 1. All IT investments must be approved by the agency CIO.
+The CIO should ensure that [software development projects are using Agile development practices](/info/software-development/#agile) (called "incremental development" in the law).

 2. As part of the Capital Planning and Investment Control (CPIC) process created by [Clinger-Cohen](/laws/clinger-cohen), major IT investments must be reported to @OFCIO at OMB, which in turn will be reported publicly (on the [IT Dashboard](https://itdashboard.gov/)) on a monthly basis.
 Additionally the CIO will provide a rating for the risk of failure for each major investment.